-The language is similar to the SAFE Act which passed the House last fall by an overwhelming margin.
+The language is similar to the SAFE Act, which passed the House last fall by an overwhelming margin.
 But it has been stalled due to staunch opposition from Senate Banking Chair Mike Crapo (R-ID).
-Idaho is one of the few states in the nation that doesn’t even allow CBD sold within its borders.
+Idaho is one of the few states in the nation that doesn’t even allow CBD to be sold within its borders.

-Reform has been blocked despite widespread bipartisan support from the American Banking Association, several state Governors, Attorneys General, and State Treasurers, among others.
+Reform has been blocked.
+That is despite bipartisan support from the American Banking Association, several Governors, Attorneys General, and State Treasurers, among others.

 Currently, plant-touching businesses have a very difficult time accessing banking services.
-This includes opening up a bank account, processing debit/credit cards, and securing loans from a bank.
+This includes opening a bank account, processing debit/credit cards, and securing loans from a bank.
 Most are forced to operate on a cash business which causes many headaches in our digital age.
-The lack of proper banking many believe is hindering the growth of the industry.
+The lack of proper banking, many believe, is hindering the growth of the industry.

 Banks found doing business with cannabis firms would not be penalized should it pass.